Akeit0/Presolver/README.md

 //var a2 = container.Resolve<ServiceA>();//Compile error
 ```

-To create a child container, you can define a child container class which derives from the parent container class.
+To create a child container, you can define a child container class which derives  the `ChildContainer<parent container class>`.
 (By the way, I really like the primary constructor feature of C# 12.)
 ```csharp
 [GenerateResolver]